|Thursday, February 20|

 Thu, Feb 20, 5:15 PM - 6:45 PM

-Identify interactions and distinct risk groups of time-to-event data using survival tree approach (302813)*Hui-Yi Lin, Dept. of Biostatistics, Moffitt Cancer Center & Research Ins
+9. Identify Interactions and Distinct Risk Groups of Time-to-Event Data Using Survival Tree Approach (302813)*Hui-Yi Lin, Dept. of Biostatistics, Moffitt Cancer Center & Research Ins

 Keywords: survival tree, time-to-event, interaction

-Majority of conventional studies focus on main effects of factors in time-to-event or survival data modeling.
-Evaluating interactions or combinations of multiple factors may help on increasing the prediction power of modeling.
+The majority of conventional studies focus on the main effects of factors in time-to-event or survival data modeling.
+Evaluating interactions or combinations of multiple factors may help increase the prediction power of modeling.
 For a time-to-event outcome, the Cox regression is the most common method for modeling.
-However, Cox regression is not flexible to use in order to define sub-groups with a distinct risk using multiple factors.
+However, Cox regression is not flexible in defining sub-groups with a distinct risk using multiple factors.
 The conditional inference tree, a survival tree approach, can effectively apply to identify risk sub-groups.
 This tree method uses binary recursive partitioning in a conditional inference framework to estimate a regression relationship between candidate factors and outcome.
 The identified sub-groups can be included in a Cox model to obtain hazard ratios and their 95% confidence interval.
-The survival curves of the sub-groups can also be generated using the Kaplan-Meier method and the log-rank test is utilized to assess the differences among the various subgroups.
-In this study, we demonstrated and compared the two approaches (Cox regression vs. survival tree) using an epidemiology data.
-The “party” r package was used for the survival tree analyses.
+The survival curves of the sub-groups also can be generated using the Kaplan-Meier method, and the log-rank test is used to assess the differences among the various subgroups.
+In this study, we demonstrated and compared the two approaches (Cox regression vs. survival tree) using epidemiology data.
+The “party” r package was used for the survival tree analysis.